PublicSpeakingDB/psdb/README.md

   ### a.
 [GitHub](https://github.com/)<br>
     ⬇️

-## 6. "Fork" the PSDB Repository
+## 6. "Fork" the PSD Repository

   ### a.
-While signed into your GitHub account, navigate to the publicspeakingDB/psdb repository (linked at the upper left of the page)<br>
+While signed into your GitHub account, navigate to the publicspeakingDB/PSD repository (linked at the upper left of the page)<br>
     ⬇️

   ### b.
-Click "Fork" (you should now see the /psdb repository in the list of repositories on your account)<br>
+Click "Fork" (you should now see the /PSD repository in the list of repositories on your account)<br>
     ⬇️

 ## 7. Create a Netlify Account (this will be used to serve the app)